-- 2 If necessary, plug one end of the display's power cord (3) into the display, and the other end into an AC outlet.
+- If necessary, plug one end of the display's power cord (1) into the display, and the other end into an AC outlet. - Plug the display cable (2) (not supplied) into the monitor/VGA connector (3) □ on the computer.

 Connecting a multimedia computer display